Blood Feast: Critical reception

 Blood Feast received generally negative reviews.
 Variety declared the film to be a "totally inept shocker", "incredibly crude and unprofessional from start to finish" and "an insult even to the most puerile and salacious of audiences".
 The review labeled the entire production a "fiasco", calling the screenplay (credited to Louise Downe) "senseless", and the acting "amateurish".
 Of Lewis' direction, camerawork, and musical composition, the review judged that he had "failed dismally on all three counts".
 The Los Angeles Times described Blood Feast as "a blot on the American film industry."
 Stephen King has said that it is "the worst horror movie" he has ever seen.

 In response to Variety's criticism of the film, Friedman said, "Herschell and I have often wondered who told the Variety scribe we were taking ourselves seriously".

-Jerry Renshaw of Austin Chronicle liked the film, but criticized the film's poor acting and noticeably low budget.
+Jerry Renshaw of Austin Chronicle liked the film, but criticized its poor acting and noticeably low budget.
 Renshaw concluded his review by calling the film "offensive, nasty, shabby, and revolting, but also great fun, if you can stand the sight of guts".

 On his website Fantastic Movie Musings and Ramblings, Dave Sindelar panned the film, criticizing the acting and stating that director Lewis "manages to make his movies look like home movies without giving them that air of verisimilitude that would make them believable".
 Dennis Schwartz of Ozus' World Movie Reviews gave Blood Feast a C grade, stating that it was "one of those really bad films that some take pleasure laughing at and others sneering at and others doing both".

 Allmovie's Fred Beldin wrote, "The plot is threadbare, the acting is on a par with the clumsiest of high school plays and the direction is static and uninvolving.
 Nevertheless, this is one of the important releases in film history, ushering in a new acceptance of explicit violence that was obviously just waiting to be exploited".

-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 38% based on 13 reviews, with a weighted average rating of 4.48/10.
+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 33% based on 12 reviews, with a weighted average rating of 4.48/10.